basilhendroff/truenas-smr-check/README.md

 # truenas-smr-check
 TrueCommand has a built-in check for known WD SATA SMR disks on connected TrueNAS servers.
-However, if you don't use TrueCommand, you can use this bash script to help you identify culprit disks.
+However, if you don't use TrueCommand, you can still use this bash script to help you identify culprit disks.

 ## Status
 This script will work with FreeNAS 11.3, and TrueNAS CORE 12.0 or later.
 Though untested, it may work with earlier version of FreeNAS 11.